Wednesday: 3:20 pm-5:00 pm

-Jiyoung Cha, Ph.D., is an Assistant Professor in the Department of the Broadcast and Electronic Communication Arts at San Francisco State University.
-She develops and teaches courses on media management/economics, new media systems, research methods, and media entrepreneurship.
+Jiyoung Cha, Ph.D., is an associate professor in the Department of the Broadcast and Electronic Communication Arts at San Francisco State University.
+She develops and teaches courses on media management/economics, new media systems, research methods and media entrepreneurship.

 Her research has appeared in peer-reviewed journals, including the Journal of Media Economics, the International Journal on Media Management, Journalism and Mass Communication Quarterly, Telematics and Informatics, the Journal of Electronic Commerce Research, and the Journal of Advertising Research among others.
 Cha received best research paper awards from the Association of Education in Journalism and Mass Communication (AEJMC) and the Broadcast Education Association (BEA).